Student financial support includes tuition and a teaching or research assistantship.

 For the 2018-2019 academic school year, the financial assistantship for our chemistry and biochemistry graduate students is $25,000 for a full year of work.
 Absences of greater than two weeks may result in decreased compensation.

-All graduate students making normal progress toward their degrees are guaranteed teaching or research assistantship stipends for the 5.5 years normally needed to complete the PhD degree, or for the 2 to 2.5 years needed for the MS degree.
-A number of one-year fellowships are awarded to graduate students with outstanding preparation and records.
+All graduate students making normal progress toward their degrees are guaranteed teaching or research assistantships for the 4 - 5.5 years normally needed to complete the PhD degree, or for the 2 - 2.5 years needed for the MS degree.

-Those students on a teaching assistantship participate in teaching-related assignments which can include working with a professor to teach a course, overseeing student laboratories, grading coursework, being responsible for a departmental instrument or helping with seminars.
+Those students on a teaching assistantship participate in teaching-related assignments which can include working with a professor to teach a course, overseeing student laboratories, grading coursework, or being responsible for a departmental instrument.
+A majority of students are on teaching assistantships during their first 1-2 years while they themselves are taking classes.
 Most students are required to have two semesters of teaching responsibilities.

-Students working in many laboratories may be supported on research assistantships.
-These stipends provide the same amount of support but are provided to students to carry out their individual degree-related research.
-A few of these awards are available to any student based on merit.
-Most of these stipends come from external funding of research provided to a specific faculty member through successful grant applications.
-These research assistantships can be for the full financial support or for some portion of it, the balance coming through teaching assistantships.
-A majority of students are on teaching assistantships during their first one or two years, while they themselves are also taking classes.
-Spring and summer terms are usually free for individual research regardless of the type of assistantship.
+Students working in laboratories may be supported on research assistantships.
+This provides the same amount of support as a teaching assistantship, but is provided to students to carry out their degree-related research.
+Most research assistantships come from external funding for research provided to a faculty member through a successful grant application.
+These can provide full financial support or a portion of it, the balance coming from teaching assistantships.
+A few research assistantships are available to students based on merit.
+Students often receive research assistantships during spring and summer terms.

-All graduate students are provided full tuition for all degree-related coursework at the university required for a masters (30 hours) or doctorate (54 hours) degree.
-Tuition is paid for the course work and research credits as long as the student is progressing in his/her program.
+All graduate students are provided full tuition for all degree-related coursework at the university required for a Masters (30 hours) or Doctoral (54 hours) degree.
+Tuition is paid for course and research credits for as long as the student is making satisfactory progress in his/her degree program.